liegeandlief/whitelodge/README.md

 whitelodge does the following and nothing more:

 - Allows for the creation of stores (e.g. in a shopping application there might be a store for the inventory).
 These stores contain the current state (e.g. details of the current inventory items), previous states and methods for mutating the current state (e.g. a method for adding an item which sends the item details to a server and updates the current state with the new item's details).
-- Allows these stores to be made available globally so that all components in a React application can access them.
+- Makes these stores available globally so that all components in a React application can access them.
 A component can then subscribe to particular stores and whenever the state is updated in one of these subscribed stores then an update will be triggered on the component.

 ## How do I install whitelodge?

 - Your application should have a dependency of React >=16.0.0.
-- Then run `npm install whitelodge`
+- Then run `npm install whitelodge --save`

 ## How do I use whitelodge?